 How Do Customers Sue Uber After Being Injured in a Crash?

-Passengers usually file an lawsuit against the at-fault driver, typically the Uber driver, not Uber directly.
+Passengers usually file a lawsuit against the at-fault driver, typically the Uber driver, not Uber directly.
 Uber’s $1 million insurance policy covers most rideshare lawsuits.
 If Uber’s negligence (e.g., failing to screen drivers) contributed to your medical problems, you may also sue Uber directly in court.

 What Compensation Can an Uber Passenger Injured in an Accident Claim?

-An uber passenger injured can claim medical bills, lost wages, ride damage, emotional distress, and pain and suffering.
+An Uber passenger injured can claim medical bills, lost wages, ride damage, emotional distress, and pain and suffering.
 Significant claims often result in substantial verdicts or settlements, especially when wounds cause lasting harm or trauma.

 Who Pays for Injuries and Vehicle Damages in Uber Accidents?